2008 Aktütün attack

-The 2008 Aktütün attack was a clash between the PKK (Kurdistan Workers' Party) and the Turkish Armed Forces which took place on 3 October 2008 at the Aktütün Police Station in the Şemdinli district of Hakkari.
+The 2008 Aktütün attack was a terrorist attack by PKK (Kurdistan Worker’s Party, a Marxist Leninist terrorist group as recognized by the US, EU, Turkey etc.) on conscript soldiers doing their duty at a border guard point which took place on 3 October 2008 at the Aktütün Gendarmerie Border Station in the Şemdinli district of Hakkari.

-The conflict took place at the 13th Gendarmerie Border Company Command, which is 4 kilometers from the Iraqi border and 40 kilometers from the Iranian border, this place is known by the locals as the Aktütün Police Station.
-15 Turkish soldiers died when 200 to 400 PKK members opened fire at the Police Station with heavy weapons from northern Iraq.
-In the attack, in which 20 soldiers were injured, two of them seriously, 23 PKK members were also killed.
+The conflict took place at the 13th Gendarmerie Border Company Command, which is 4 kilometers from the Iraqi border and 40 kilometers from the Iranian border.
+17 Turkish soldiers died and 21 were injured, two of them seriously, when 120 to 350 PKK members opened fire at the station with heavy weaponry from the surrounding heights.
+23 PKK members were killed.
 During the conflict, two soldiers were reported missing and are thought to be dead.

+A variety of weapons were used in the attack, including anti-aircraft guns and different types of missiles.
+The attack was filmed by PKK members with three separate cameras and later published on various websites used by the organization for propaganda purposes.The footage includes footage of the PKK members armed with mules and members of the organization before the attack, the attack on the police station, and even how they crossed the Turkish border.

 Conflict

 The clash started around 14:00 when PKK members surrounded the station from three different hill areas and fired on the station, and continued until midnight.
 Various weapons, including anti-aircraft guns and different types of missiles were used by the PKK members in the attack.
 This attack was recorded by PKK members with three different cameras and later broadcast on various websites used by the organization for propaganda purposes.
-Before the attack, there are sections showing how the PKK members crossed the Turkish border to the region, the attack on the police station, and even how they crossed the Turkish border.
-In the evening hours, PKK members went closer to the police station and recorded different images there, and tried to infiltrate the police station with the aim of seizing the weapons and ammunition of the Turkish security forces in the police station.
-However, as a result of the intense fire and resistance of the Turkish security forces at the police station, the PKK members had to retreat.
+Before the attack, there are sections showing how the PKK members crossed the Turkish border to the region, the attack on the border station, and even how they crossed the Turkish border.
+In the evening hours, PKK members went closer to the border station and recorded different images there, and tried to infiltrate the border station with the aim of seizing the weapons and ammunition of the Turkish security forces in the border station.
+However, as a result of the intense fire and resistance of the Turkish security forces at the border station, the PKK members had to retreat.